-In the early stages of our programmed titles we are seeking only commissioned work or responses to call outs for inclusion in anthologies.
+We are seeking only commissioned work or responses to call outs (mainly for inclusion in anthologies).
 Keep an eye on our posts for new call outs – we encourage you to submit for anthologies and events – if we like your work enough to publish single items more than once, we might ask to see more…

 We want to receive submissions from Deaf writers and Blind writers.
 You can submit by BSL in a video or by audio file if that’s easier for you, more details on our Submittable page.